 - Events and trade shows (if you communicate around these in digital channels)

-In this second layer we can use tools like Leadfeeder and/or Albacross and Leadfeeder gets the data directly from Google Analytics and it is one of the worlds most popular lead-generation tools.
-We will also use the intel coming from the Linkedin Insights Tag into Sales Navigator and Direct Messaging.
+In this second layer, we can use tools like Leadfeeder and/-or Albacross and Leadfeeder gets the data directly from Google Analytics and it is one of the world’s most popular lead-generation tools.
+We will also use the intelligence coming from the Linkedin Insights Tag into Sales Navigator and Direct Messaging.
 We also need to use qualification criteria and search parameters, industry and trade directories, 3rd-party data solutions and we need to cleans and structure the contact data.
 The contact data will be used as food for marketing aka custom and lookalike audiences.
 The contact data will then together with the marketing in the first layer go straight into the next third layer as marketing qualified leads, leads, and prospects.

-In the third layer we use segmentation and data enrichment, personalization and social references and email sequences that will feed your SDR (Sales Development Representative) and thru the sales process of phone calls and appointments get thru to the next layer as SQL´s (sales qualified leads)
+In the third layer we use segmentation and data enrichment, personalization and social references and email sequences that will feed your SDR (Sales Development Representative) and through the sales process of phone calls and appointments get through to the next layer as SQL´s (sales qualified leads).

 When we have our SQL´s and the same person or maybe another title takes over like Account Executives (AE) we start with lead nurturing and quotes/proposals that will become negotiations and closing and then maybe of to onboarding and user experience.
 A lot in this layer will be accomplished with marketing automation.